qiyu1987/IbHomework/ab-api-homework-spotify.md

   * `GET /artists`: A user should be able to retrieve a list of artists, with all their songs (from the different playlists).
   * `PUT /playlists/:id/songs/:id`: A user should be able to change song information, even move it to another playlist.
   * `DELETE /playlists/:id/songs/:id`: A user should be able to delete songs from their playlist.

+## Handing In

+  * Deploy to Heroku
+  * Send the link to your Heroku app, as well as the link to your Github repo to teachers@codaisseur.com